software-mansion/react-native-svg/README.md

 </Svg>
 ```

-You can cascade colors from the Svg element to its children:
+Colors set in the Svg element are inherited by its children:

 ```html
 <Svg